sunnypatell/securebank-ctf/challenges/admin_login_medium/README.md

 You are logged in and issued a session/cookie as the **admin**.

-Check the `Set-Cookie` header or your dashboard permissions to verify you’re now an admin.
+You have the ability to delete feedbacks (only admins can do this)

 ---